Scaling and Population Loss in Mexican Urban Centres: Discussion

-{ In cities across Latin America, factors such as migration, urban expansion, and land use changes influence population change and contribute to varying population distributions \cite{angel2025IBD}.
-Our results suggest there is a combination of household relocation from the city centre, with the creation of new residential areas and consolidated urban centres in the city's periphery \cite{guerra2018urban}.
-Results for both processes can be modelled by analysing the distribution of distances from the city centre, where contributions from extensive and intensive urban processes have been linked to the magnitude of the exponents $\beta$ and $\alpha$.
-Given that the extensive and intensive growth of a city are coupled, the abandonment of central urban areas is the result of various economic, territorial, and demographic factors, along with the suburbanization process influenced by dysfunctional markets.
+Results for these dynamics can be modelled by analysing the distribution of distances from the city centre, in which contributions from extensive and intensive urban processes have been linked to the magnitudes of the exponents $\beta$ and $\alpha$.
+Fitted values for these exponents ($\alpha=0.0057$, $\beta=0.6$) place Mexican metropolises in the regime of cities that expand while losing density.
+Given that the extensive growth of a city is coupled with intensive growth, the abandonment of central urban areas results from various economic, territorial, and demographic factors, as well as the suburbanisation process driven by dysfunctional markets \cite{jackson1987crabgrass}.
 The observed decline in population in central areas can also be attributed to a lack of affordable housing in these regions, coupled with a shift in consumer preferences toward the periphery, where affordable housing options are more readily available \cite{di2021urban, kim2016mexico}.